Enhancement of the Third Harmonic Generation Efficiency of ITO nanolayers coupled to Tamm Plasmon Polaritons

 \section{Electric field enhancement in TPP-coupled ENZ nanolayers}

-Our structures have been designed using the rigorous transfer matrix multilayer (TMM) approach to compute the electric field distributions inside the ITO nanolayers as a function of the angle of plane wave excitation under TE and TM polarization.
+The investigated structures have been designed using the rigorous transfer matrix multilayer (TMM) approach to compute the electric field distributions inside the ITO nanolayers as a function of the angle of plane wave excitation under TE and TM polarization.
 The details of the full-vector internal field computation method, which follows references \cite{dal2003light,born2013principles}, are provided in our supplementary material.
-Here we discuss the results for a 30nm-thick ENZ ITO nanolayer on a silica substrate as well as a multilayered structure supporting TPP states in the presence and in the absence of an embedded ITO nanolayer.
+Here we discuss the results for a 30nm thick ENZ ITO nanolayer on a silica substrate, as well as a multilayered structure supporting TPP states in the presence and in the absence of an embedded ITO nanolayer.
 All calculations have been performed with measured dielectric functions obtained from ref. \cite{Shubitidze2023}.
-In figure \ref{fig:ITO and TPP theory} (a) we show the total electric field amplitude inside a 30nm ITO nanolayer on a fused silica substrate.
-The ITO nanolayer features an ENZ wavelength at 1250nm with an imaginary permittivity $\approx 0.4$.
+In Figure \ref{fig:ITO and TPP theory} (a) we show the total electric field amplitude inside a 30nm ITO nanolayer on a fused silica substrate.
+The ITO nanolayer features an ENZ wavelength (i.e the wavelength at which the real part of permitivitty vanishes) at 1250nm with an imaginary permittivity $\approx 0.4$.
 We found that the total electric field within the ITO nanolayer is maximized at a wavelength $\approx$1230nm for an incident angle $\approx60^{\circ}$.
-The wavelength of maximum electric field enhancement is therefore slightly blue shifted (by approximately 20nm) from the ENZ wavelength of the layer due to the intrinsic losses of the ITO material \cite{Capretti2015,Capretti2015_THG}.
-Moreoever, the total electric field enhancement effect in the ITO nanolayer is dominated by the longitudinal $E_z$ field component, as previosuly reported \cite{Capretti2015,Capretti2015_THG}.
+The wavelength of maximum electric field enhancement is therefore slightly blue shifted (by approximately 20nm) from the ENZ wavelength of the layer due to the intrinsic losses of the ITO material \cite{Capretti2015_SHG,Capretti2015_THG}.
+Moreover, the total electric field enhancement in the ITO nanolayer is dominated by the longitudinal $E_z$ field component, as previously reported \cite{Capretti2015_SHG,Capretti2015_THG}.